TourmalineCore/c2pie/README.md

 cargo install c2patool
 ```

-3. To test the imaged [previously signed using a Docker container](#running-signing-from-a-docker-container) and copied to your working directory:
+3. To validate the image [previously signed using a Docker container](#running-signing-from-a-docker-container) and copied to your working directory:

-   **In a separate terminal**, copy the signed image into the Rust container:
+   **In a separate terminal**, copy the signed image into the Rust container.
+   > Make sure the signed file is in the same directory that you're running this `docker cp` from!
     ```bash
     docker cp ./signed_test_image.jpg c2pie-validate:signed_test_image.jpg
     ```